Uncategorized

 The longer a trip takes, the longer a car is on the road, the more fuel it burns, thus increasing air pollution.
 The bike lanes on broad streets like JFK and Market can be tolerated, but not on narrow streets like Pine and Spruce, where I live, and where I daily see the consequences of poor policy.

 A quick word about the “experts” who tell you differently.
-The “experts” installed bike lanes on the north side of Pine and Spruce, only to reverse themselves in 2019.
+The “experts” installed bike lanes on the right side of Pine and Spruce, only to reverse themselves in 2019.
 Why?
 Because they were wrong.
-They even forgot to account for left-turn lanes for cars so they would not further delay traffic.
-Left-turn lanes were added later.
+They even forgot to account for left- or right-turn lanes for cars so they would not further delay traffic.
+Turn lanes were added later.
 These are facts.

 Here’s another: Who did the original bike survey, prior to bike lanes?
 The city?
 No. The survey was conducted by the Coalition.
 In what universe does someone trust an advocate to produce unbiased statistics?
 It’s unbelievable — like letting a vegan order food for the company picnic.